ckester23/CS422Project2/README.md

 # [Gbiv](http://skumperdump.pythonanywhere.com/)

 Gbiv is a web application with the goal of making color theory more accessible to the world and inspiring the designer in all of us.
+The title above is clickable and leads to our website.

 ## Contents of Repository